 Gymnosperm Angiosperm

 i.
-Don’t bears seeds bear seeds
+Don’t bear seeds bear seeds

 ii.
-Seed are naked seeds are enclosed
+Seeds are naked seeds are enclosed

 iii.
 Seed borne on cones seeds develop from ovules